gripped/Logitech-wheel-ebuilds/README.md

 Just the "Defining a custom repository" bit.
 After that just copy games-util to /var/db/repos/localrepo

-(Many ways to it, just for those that don't know)
+(Many ways to do it, just for those that don't know)

 Credit to berarma for the driver and oversteer.